Ernie Isley: Biography

-Ernie was born in Cincinnati, where his older brothers formed The Isley Brothers.
-In 1960, his family moved to Englewood/Teaneck, New Jersey.
-He attended Dwight Morrow High School.
-During this period, Jimi Hendrix (known then as Jimmy Hendrix) joined the group and lived with the family from Spring of 1963 through Thanksgiving of 1965.
-"While their older brothers toured America, the younger Isley boys enrolled successively in Englewood Junior High and Dwight Morrow High School.
+Ernie Isley was born in Cincinnati, Ohio, where his older brothers formed The Isley Brothers.
+In 1960, his family moved to Englewood and Teaneck, New Jersey, where he later attended Dwight Morrow High School.
+During this period, Jimi Hendrix (known as Jimmy) lived with the Isley family from the spring of 1963 through Thanksgiving of 1965.
 He holds a BA in Music from C.W.
 Post (Long Island University).
-'We always had lots of instruments lying around the house—Stratocaster Fenders and jazz instruments—so naturally we were interested and decided to learn how to play,' Ernie Isley said."
 He resides in St. Louis.
 Ernie started playing drums at 12.
 His first live gig as a member of his brothers' band was as a drummer in 1966 at the age of 14.
 Ernie was influenced by José Feliciano's version of "Light My Fire" and in 1968 got his first guitar.
 He is a self-taught musician.
-In 1968 he did his first professional recording, playing bass on the Isley Brothers' breakthrough funk smash "It's Your Thing", released in 1969.
+In 1968, he did his first professional recording, playing bass on the Isley Brothers' breakthrough funk smash "It's Your Thing", released in 1969.
 He played electric guitar, acoustic guitar, and drums on the group's early 1970s albums Get Into Something, Givin' It Back, and Brother, Brother, Brother, before fully joining the group in 1973, becoming a multi-instrumentalist playing acoustic guitar, electric guitar, drums and percussion.